Skip to Site HeaderSkip to Main ContentSkip to Footer

 If you’re looking for another way to improve your sleep, consider the Chilipad.
 This sleep system lets you control the temperature of your bed, helping you stay comfortable all night, especially if heat or night sweats make your reflux worse.

-• Saliva production drops: Saliva helps neutralize acid, but you make less of it at night.
+• Saliva production slows down: Saliva naturally neutralizes acid, but your body produces significantly less of it at night, leaving your esophagus more vulnerable.

 One of the simplest and most effective changes is to try sleeping on your left side.